-Chelsea Youngster Billy Gilmour Inspired By Xavi and Iniesta
+Chelsea youngster Billy Gilmour inspired by Xavi and Iniesta

 "It was a great, great game so I was happy to play well.
 And then receiving the man of the match, it was amazing.
 I never thought of it, I just wanted to play the game well, not muck up anything, and play the game right.

-"To get the first-team experience against Liverpool, the best team in the world right now, felt good."
+"To get first-team experience against Liverpool, the best team in the world right now, felt good."